Crutchfield situation: Deception within the study

 In truth, the participants were being deceived, and the experimenter was controlling the display lights on each participant's electric response panel from the experimenter's main control panel outside the participants’ view.
-In other words, when a participant saw his or her panel light up with the apparent responses from the other four subjects, the display lights were actually being purposely controlled by the experimenter.
+In other words, when a participant saw his panel light up with the apparent responses from the other four subjects, the display lights were actually being purposely controlled by the experimenter.

-During the procedure, Crutchfield led each participant to believe that he or she would give their judgement responses last.
+During the procedure, Crutchfield led each participant to believe that he would give his judgement responses last.
 Since the experimenter actually controlled the signal lights on each participant's display panel, Crutchfield could purposely make it appear as though all other participants gave the same incorrect answer.
 Doing this allowed the experimental situation to be similar to Asch's design (i.e., the participant gives their response after seeing that all other participants have given the wrong answer).
 Crutchfield actually did this aforementioned procedure with all of the participants’ at the same time (albeit, this detail was unknown to all participants).
 Thus, through the Crutchfield Situation, the conformity behaviour of multiple participants could be studied simultaneously, whereas the Asch studies were able to study only one participant per session (and only with the aid of many other confederates).

 Results

-Although participants did conform to the apparent group's incorrect judgements, fewer people actually conformed in the Crutchfield situation relative to the Asch situation.
+All participants were influenced to conform at least once, with an average conformity rate of 38%.
+This is slightly lower than the conformity rate observed in the Asch situation.
 Some commentators posit that this observation was due largely to the fact that participants’ responses were private (i.e., no one knew which participant gave which response).